snyball/spaik/HACKING.md

 - `PV` Primitive Value
 - `*mut NkAtom` Atom Pointer

-A `PV` is the Lisp primitive value, it can be a float, integer, symbol, etc. or it can refer to GC memory via a `PV::Ref(*mut NkAtom)` pointer.
+`PV` is the Lisp primitive value, it can be a float, integer, symbol, etc. or it can refer to GC memory via a `PV::Ref(*mut NkAtom)` pointer.
 Interacting with a `PV` is always `unsafe`, and occasionally highly precarious.
 SPAIK uses a moving garbage collector, which means that even if the referenced memory is a